Qualification: A Level Art & Design (AQA)

 Component 1 (60%) - A coursework portfolio based on classroom workshops, a mock project, and then a sustained and substantial personal investigation on a theme or subject chosen by you, following discussion with teachers.
 The personal investigation must be accompanied by an essay.

-Work assessed based on the following evidence: the development of ideas; use of media, experimentation and quality of making; primary observation and drawing skill; application of learning and final pieces.
+Work is assessed based on the following evidence: the development of ideas; use of media, experimentation and quality of making; primary observation and drawing skills; application of learning and final pieces.

 Examination

 Component 2 (40%) In February of year 13, a range of themes or topics as starting points will be set by AQA.
-You have a period of time through the spring term to develop your ideas by applying your learning from component 1.
-This component terminates in a 15 hour long practical session, usually across three school days.
+You have a period of time through the spring term to develop your ideas by applying your learning from Component 1.
+This component culminates in a 15 hour practical exam, usually across three school days.

 Components 1 and 2 are internally assessed and externally moderated.